 I spoke with a manager, who told me he was sorry he couldn’t offer me a non-smoking room.
 The only rooms the hotel had left to sell were smoking rooms.

 So, my question to Wyndham is: Is it their policy to accept a reservation for a non-smoking room when no such room exists?
 I wrote to Wyndham, but after several emails, it stopped answering.

 Days Inn doesn’t exactly have a reputation for sparkling clean rooms and five-star customer service.
 Then again, Alyssa Erikson didn’t choose the hotel — Priceline did when she booked it through the site’s popular “Name Your Own Price” service.

 Erikson explains what happened after she checked in.

 “Is this enough compensation?
 A $10 voucher for a filthy hotel room”

-Gerald Besses did not have a good stay at the Days Inn in Port Richmond, Calif.
+Gerald Besses did not have a good stay at the Days Inn in Point Richmond, Calif.
 To put it mildly.